Topology mediated organization of E.coli chromosome in fast growth conditions: Introduction

-It is accepted that for {\em E.coli} chromosomes, entropic forces between the ring polymers play a significant role in the segregation of daughter chromosomes \cite{Jun2006,Jun2007,Jun2010,Jun2012,ha1,hamain,hamain2,hareview}, though proteins like MukBEF also play a critical role in the process \cite{Sherratt2020,Boccard2021}.
-Moreover, researchers have used Fluorescent In Situ Hybridization (FISH) experiments to track the position multiple DNA-loci at different points in the cells life cycle, i.e. while the replication and segregation of the bacterial chromosome is in progress both in fast and slow growth conditions \cite{Youngren2014, Cass2016, woldy}.
-For slow growth, it is observed that the {\em oriC} is initially found in the mid-cell position, and after about 20 minutes into the C-period the two {\em oriCs} move to the quarter and three quarter positions along the cell-long axis \cite{Cass2016,dna1}.
-The position of the {\em oriCs} are measured from one of the pole positions.
-Correspondingly, the {\em dif-ter} locus remains delocalized within the cell at the start of C period, but eventually moves to the mid-cell position at the end of the replication process.
+It is accepted that for {\em E.coli} chromosomes, entropic forces between the ring polymers play a significant role in the segregation of daughter chromosomes \cite{Jun2006,Jun2007,Jun2010,Jun2012,ha1,hamain,hamain2,hareview}, though proteins like MukBEF also plays a critical role in the process \cite{Sherratt2020,Boccard2021}.
+Moreover, researchers have used Fluorescent In Situ Hybridization (FISH) experiments to track the position of multiple DNA-loci at different points in the cell cycle, i.e., while the replication and segregation of the bacterial chromosome is in progress both in fast and slow growth conditions \cite{Youngren2014, Cass2016, woldy}.
+For slow growth, it is observed that the {\em oriC} is initially found in the mid-cell position, and after about 20 minutes into the C-period, the two {\em oriCs} move to the quarter and three-quarter positions along the cell-long axis \cite{Cass2016,dna1}.
+The position of the {\em oriCs} is measured from one of the pole positions.
+In contrast, the {\em dif-ter} locus remains delocalized within the cell at the start of the C period but eventually moves to the mid-cell position before the end of the replication process.
 Other loci also move to their respective `home positions' as segregation proceeds \cite{Cass2016}.
-The mechanism by which the different genomic loci identify their cellular addresses within the cell and then move to that position at the appropriate time of the cell-cycle remained an open question.
-In our previous work with slow growth conditions, we showed that this DNA-organization is obtained by the adoption a suitably modified polymer topology by having long range contacts, which are mediated by MukBEF or rrn-operons acting on the DNA-contour \cite{dna1}.
-As a consequence internal loops of the polymer segements are formed.
-The different loops entropically repel each other and occupy different segments of the cell along the long axis, and thereby also localize different loci which are part of the loop.
+The mechanism by which the different genomic loci identify their cellular addresses within the cell and then occupy the position at the appropriate stage of the cell-cycle had remained an open question.